🌐 EN | 🇯🇵 JP | Last sync: 2025-11-16

 2.3 van der Pauw Hall Measurement Configuration

-2.3.1 8-Contact van der Pauw Hall Configuration
+2.3.1 Eight-Contact van der Pauw Hall Configuration

-flowchart TD A[Sample Preparation
+flowchart TD A[Sample preparation

-R_AB,CD, R_BC,DA] B --> C[Calculate Sheet Resistance R_s
+R_AB,CD, R_BC,DA] B --> C[Compute sheet resistance R_s

-van der Pauw equation] C --> D[Hall Measurement
+van der Pauw equation] C --> D[Hall measurement

-Apply magnetic field B] D --> E[Measure Hall Voltage V_H
+apply magnetic field B] D --> E[Measure Hall voltage V_H

-R_H = V_H t / IB] F --> G[Carrier Density n
+R_H = V_H t / IB] F --> G[Carrier density n

 n = 1/eR_H] F --> H[Mobility μ